muses-code-js/express-workshop-2/_challenges/challenge1.md

     </div>
     ```

-Make sure you save those changes & refresh the web page.
+Make sure you save those changes and refresh the web page.
 You should see the "Mood" menu near the `POST` button.

 It will look like this: